 Advice should be sought with regard to the exact extent of ground pertaining to the subjects.
+Land to the front would appear laid out for future housing development.

 Estimated re-instatement cost for insurance purposes

 This figure is an opinion of an appropriate sum for which the property should be insured against total destruction on a reinstatement basis assuming reconstruction of the property in its existing design and materials.
 Furnishings and fittings have not been included.
 No allowance has been included for inflation during the insurance period or during reconstruction and no allowance has been made for VAT, other than on professional fees.
 Further discussions with your insurers is advised.
 The figure should be reviewed annually and in the light of any future alterations or additions.